I work long hours. I’ve been putting off exercise, but I know I should do something. Do you have any suggestions?

 The balance should be berries; blueberries, strawberries, and blackberries.
 This way of eating will prevent the drowsiness that accompanies the serotonin rush brought on by blood sugar spikes and crashes.

-It will also provide satiety and stabilize energy levels.
+It will also provide satiety and boost energy levels.

 The last factor I’d suggest is deep breathing and stretch.
 These often overlooked activities can be done right in the office, and without the need for equipment or space.